lubianat/what_is_a_cell_type/README.md

 # 2000's

+## 2005

+### Bard J, Rhee SY, Ashburner M. [An ontology for cell types.](https://doi.org/10.1186/gb-2005-6-2-r21) Genome biology.
+2005 Feb;6(2):1-5.

+The first article of the Cell Ontology (CL).
+CL started as a way to provide a controlled vocabulary for  "the major model organisms, both animal and plant" and included 680 cell classes.
+The article described a few competency queries like "list all of the genes in mouse, rat, human, and zebrafish that are expressed in the cell type Schwann_cell; CL:0000218".
+They discuss the design of species-neutral cell types to facilitate "de facto integration of data from diverse databases", with a focus on cell type homology and the implementation of a "complex hierarchy where a given term may  have several children and several parents", a different structure from the species' single tree.
+Bard et al also include cell types using "several different criteria that include: 'function' (for example, electrically_excitable_cell, secretory_cell, photosynthetic_cell), histology (for example, epthelial_cell, mesenchyme_cell), lineage (for example, ectodermal_cell, endodermal_cell) and ploidy (for example, haploid_cell, polyploid_cell)".

+As a note, the Cell Ontology is still strong in 2023, but its goals and scope have changed a bit.
+Now it is more focused on mammalian cell types and there is no attempt to fulfill the competency questions, which were gene-centric.
+The root cell types for the criteria (e.g. cell_type_by_histology) were obsoleted.
+Though the article does not discuss explicitly the concept of "cell type", it does provide some insight into the implicit concepts used when designing a classification system.

 ## 2006

 ### Vickaryous MK, Hall BK.
 [Human cell type diversity, evolution, development, and classification with special reference to cells derived from the neural crest.](https://doi.org/10.1017/S1464793106007068) Biological reviews.
 2006 Aug;81(3):425-55.